InitialPosition/GCPPD/README.md

 Its intended usage is to make more interesting gource visualizations easier.

 ### Usage
 1. Create a personal github access token.
 This can be done [here](https://github.com/settings/tokens).
-(Your token needs the `public_repo` permission.)
+Your token does not need any permissions.
 1. Install Python 3.
 You can download the latest version [here](https://www.python.org/downloads/).
 If you're unsure whether you have Python installed, run `python3 --version` in your terminal.
 If it returns a version number, you are good to go.
 1. (optional but recommended) Create a new virtual environment by typing `python3 -m venv <folder name>`.
 If this returns an error, make sure that the python3 venv tool is installed by running `sudo apt install python3-venv`.
 If you decide to not create a virtual environment, continue at step 5.
 1. Activate the virtual environment by typing `source <folder name>/bin/activate`.